-Objective.To determine that the applicant exhibits knowledge of the elements related to the FAA-approved minimum equipment list (MEL) by explaining:
+Objective.
+To determine that the applicant exhibits knowledge of the elements related to the FAA-approved minimum equipment list (MEL) by explaining:

-- 1. Which aircraft require the use of an MEL. - 2.
-Airworthiness limitations imposed on aircraft operations with inoperative instruments or equipment. - 3.
-Requirements for a letter of authorization from the FAA Flight Standards District Office. - 4.
-Supplemental type certificates related to MEL's. - 5.
-Instrument and equipment exceptions. - 6.
-When a special flight permit would be required. - 7.
+- 1. Required instruments and equipment for day/night VFR. - 2.
+Procedures and limitations for operating the airplane with inoperative instruments and equipment with and without an MEL. - Process for obtaining an MEL to include a letter of authorization. - 4.
+When a special flight permit would be required. - 5.
 Procedures for obtaining a special flight permit.